Executive Leadership Team

 Residential Aged Care

-Merlin Kong has an eclectic background, including: Executive Director at Community Services #1, Executive Director at the ACT Property Council, and Policy Strategy Director and Senior Adviser to various MLAs in the ACT Legislative Assembly.
+Merlin is the head of innovAGEING – Australia’s innovation network for aged care services.
+He has previoiusly been Executive Director at Community Services #1, Executive Director at the ACT Property Council, and Policy Strategy Director and Senior Adviser to various MLAs in the ACT Legislative Assembly.

 Business Support Services